MUZZLE: Adaptive Agentic Red-Teaming of Web Agents Against Indirect Prompt Injection Attacks

 \subsection{Results}

 In this section, we report the empirical results of evaluating \muzzle across multiple web applications, user tasks, and adversarial objectives.
-We first present qualitative and quantitative findings for each evaluated web applications (\Cref{sec:case-studies}), LLM (\Cref{sec:llm_effect}) and agent scaffold (\Cref{sec:scaffold_effect}).
+We first present qualitative and quantitative findings for each evaluated web application (\Cref{sec:case-studies}), LLM (\Cref{sec:llm_effect}) and agent scaffold (\Cref{sec:scaffold_effect}).
 We then provide a breakdown of \muzzle’s runtime performance, including component-wise overhead, to characterize the practical cost of automated red-teaming in realistic web environments (\Cref{sec:performance}).
 Additional results on \muzzle's reflection mechanism, a component-level ablation, and a robustness evaluation of the discovered IPI payloads against existing prompt injection defenses are reported in \Cref{abl:reflection,abl:components,sec:defenses} respectively.